¡Forward, Russia!

-¡Forward, Russia! are an English rock band from Leeds, active from between 2004 and 2008, before reforming in 2013.
+¡Forward, Russia! are an English rock band from Leeds, active between 2004 and 2008, before re-forming in 2013.
 The band's debut album, Give Me a Wall, was released in 2006.
 Until 2006, the band only named tracks with numbers, in the order that they were written.
-The band had used Faux Cyrillic, with its name occasionally typeset as ¡FФЯWДЯD, RUSSIД!.
+The band had used faux Cyrillic, with its name occasionally typeset as ¡FФЯWДЯD, RUSSIД!.
 The band went on hiatus after the release of their second album, Life Processes, in 2008.
-They reformed in 2013 for a show at the Brudenell Social Club in Leeds in November 2013 for its 100th anniversary, and then played the Live at Leeds Festival at Leeds Town Hall in 2014.
+They re-formed in 2013 for a show at the Brudenell Social Club in Leeds in November 2013 for its 10th anniversary, and then played the Live at Leeds Festival at Leeds Town Hall in 2014.

 History

 Formation and early singles

-¡Forward, Russia! formed in early 2004 by Tom Woodhead and Rob Canning, formerly of Leeds band The Black Helicopters and siblings Katie Nicholls and Whiskas (Sam Nicholls), previously of Leeds band les Flames! amongst others.
+¡Forward, Russia! were formed in early 2004 by Tom Woodhead and Rob Canning, formerly of Leeds band The Black Helicopters, and siblings Katie Nicholls and Whiskas (Sam Nicholls), previously of Leeds band Les Flames!, amongst others.
 The band performed their first gig in April, closely followed by demos which received reviews from prominent music magazines such as Drowned in Sound and NME, who called it "Convulsing punk-funk brilliance from Leeds".

 In April 2005, ¡Forward, Russia! released "Nine", a split 7-inch single with This Et Al, released on guitarist Whiskas' label Dance to the Radio.
 This single was reviewed by the NME, who put it on their 'Radar'.
 The single sold out within a week.

 By summer 2005, Nicholls had finished college and others had quit their jobs to take up the band full-time.

 Single "Thirteen"/"Fourteen" was released in August 2005 on White Heat Records, accompanied by a UK tour.
 Also during 2005, the band was featured in NME as one of Leeds' forerunners in the so-called 'New Yorkshire' scene (alongside The Research, The Sunshine Underground, The Ivories and Black Wire).
 This was followed by several support slots and culminated in the band's first headline UK tour, which took the band to 37 different venues.

 The band's next release, "Twelve" appeared in January 2006, on Dance to the Radio, entering the UK Top 40 at 36.